lPrimemaster/mulex-fk/docs/installing.md

 # Instalation

-The only way to install mulex-fk is via it's source code.
-There are no official releases nor packages.
-Mulex-fk is tested and is known to work under Linux and Windows.
+~The only way to install mulex-fk is via it's source code.
+There are no official releases nor packages.~ Mulex-fk is tested and is known to work under Linux and Windows.

+There is a debian package for debian systems.
+Check the releases page on github.
+For windows you will still need to compile from source.

 ## Requirements